Checking the accuracy of models of gravitational waves for the first measurement of a black hole merger

 As our waveform models are just models, they do not necessarily describe all the physics correctly.
 In our analysis, we look into several physical effects that are not fully described by the waveform models we use: We investigate mock signals from black hole binaries that precess like a spinning top, from binaries where the orbit is eccentric (it looks like an ellipse rather than a circle), and from systems where we include higher excitations in the signal.
 We also check how well the models do when we happen to look directly at the plane of the orbit of the black holes, or when the orbit is tilted more and more so that we see the orbit from its side and the black holes appear to us to move back and forth along a line.What we learned

 We found that our current gravitational-wave models gave an accurate answer for GW150914.
-You can read about the full details of this study here.
 We still have more work to do to make sure that our models will be good enough for future gravitational-wave events that our Universe allows us to see.
 To do this we will need to make more comparisons against numerical relativity simulations and continue developing even better and more sophisticated waveform models.

 Learn more about numerical relativity:Introductions to numerical relativity can be found in the following references: